Tuesday, November 26, 2013

 If we lived in that particular patch of 'space' where, even with our best telescopes, we could see nothing but 5's around us, then we would have to believe that there is an exquisite, mysterious order to the universe—an inexplicable 'fine tuning'.
 This patch of 'all fives' is Huxley's Islet.

-I could elaborate, but I think you get the idea: We are dependent on the realm of 'all fives'—the Islet—within which the indifferent Chaos has allowed meaning (the perfect 'five-ness' of our world) to emerge for us.
-Furthermore, since we cannot tolerate the encroachment or appearance of 'fours' or 'sixes', which would corrupt our reality, it is in our best interest to do anything we can to preserve and propagate the 'all fives.'
+I could elaborate, but I think you get the idea: We are dependent on the realm of 'all fives'—the Islet—within which the completely indifferent, UNCARING Chaos has allowed meaning (the perfect 'five-ness' of our world) to emerge for us.
+Furthermore, since we cannot tolerate the encroachment or appearance of 'fours' or 'sixes', which would corrupt our reality, it is in our best interest to do anything in our power to preserve and propagate the 'all fives.'
 Thus, not only does (localized, temporary) meaning emerge from nothing (the primordial vacuum made of pure Paradox), but so does purpose.

 Here's where I suggest a few extensions to Huxley's statement, quoted above.
 If our goal is just to survive, we need to build a bulkhead around our island to make sure it doesn't erode.
 The battering waves on the ocean of Chaos are always trying to reclaim the land.
 If our goal is to thrive and improve our life for ourselves and future generations, then it makes sense to follow Huxley's advice to try to claim new territory.